websockets/ws/README.md

 ### Opt-in for performance

 There are 2 optional modules that can be installed along side with the ws module.
-These modules are binary addons which improve certain operations.
+These modules are binary addons that improve the performance of certain operations.
 Prebuilt binaries are available for the most popular platforms so you don't necessarily need to have a C++ compiler installed on your machine.

 - `npm install --save-optional bufferutil`: Allows to efficiently perform operations such as masking and unmasking the data payload of the WebSocket